lachrist/mariaws/README.md

   * `SQLPORT` is the port that MariaDB server is listening to, the default value is `3306`.

 To gracefully stop MariaWS, simply send the `SIGINT` or `SIGTERM` signal to the node process.
 Note that if you are using Unix/OSX you can use the `nohup` command to cheaply daemonize MariaWS.
-For instance: `nohup node run.js 1>mariaws.log 2>mariaws.err &`.
+For instance: `nohup mariaws 1>mariaws.log 2>mariaws.err &`.

 ## Protocol